ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/introduction.md

 # [Introduction](#introduction)

-- This manual applies to the Dynamixel PRO based Robotis Manipulator.
+- This manual applies to DYNAMIXEL PRO based Robotis Manipulator.
 - All parameters in this manual are based on default values.
 - The manipulator’s configuration is provided.
 The ArmSDK is based on Windows7 and Visual Studio 2010.
 - It is strongly recommended with proficiency with C++ language.
 - The units utilized in the ArmSDK are in radians (rad) and millimeters (mm).
 - Modifying the wiring and components or performances not stated on this guide may result on adverse operations.
 - This manual utilizes the term “arm,” “Manipulator,” and “robot” interchangeably to describe product.
-The guide also may refer to Dynamixel Pro actuators to simply “Dynamixel,” “servo,” “motor,” or “actuator.”
+The guide also may refer to DYNAMIXEL Pro actuators to simply “DYNAMIXEL,” “servo,” “motor,” or “actuator.”

 `Last Updated` : 15 March, 2019